Understand the differences between Medicare and Medicaid and find out if you can qualify for both.

 |Who qualifies||Adults 65 and up or younger people with qualifying disabilities||People with low income who meet state eligibility|

 Hospital and medical insurance

-Options for adding prescription drug and other coverage
+Options for adding prescription drug coverage and other benefits

 Major medical insurance